 IR35 applies to a contract, not a person.
 So, you may find that one of your contracts is deemed to fall under the IR35 rules, whereas another is not.

-Is there any point keeping my limited company after April 2020?
+Is there any point in keeping my limited company after April 2021?